ADEData-Lab/HeatStreet/docs/GIS_DATA.md

-# London GIS Data Integration
+# London GIS Data Integration (Optional, London-only)

-The Heat Street EPC Analysis can automatically download and use GIS data from London Datastore to enhance spatial analysis capabilities.
+The Heat Street EPC Analysis can optionally download and use GIS data from London Datastore to enhance spatial analysis capabilities for London-only runs.

 ## What's Included